-Mr. Dan Campbell and Ms. Patricia A. Mella were Prince Edward Island's representatives on the Board of Directors of the Atlantic Lottery Corporation (ALC).
-Ms. Mella served as Vice-Chair and Mr. Campbell was Secretary during the 2016-2017 year.
+Dan Campbell and Ms. Patricia Mella were Prince Edward Island's representatives on the Board of Directors of Atlantic Lottery Corporation.

 Atlantic Lottery Corporation

 The Commission has entered into the following agreements with the four shareholders of ALC:

 - 1. an agreement to establish and operate a regional lottery in 1976; - 2. the Unanimous Shareholders' Agreement dated November 15, 1976 governing the manner in which proceeds from lottery schemes would be distributed; and - 3. on July 4, 2000 an agreement to amend and restate the Unanimous Shareholders Agreement on conduct and management of lottery schemes.